 - 16.2.1 The insurance premium which must be included in the entry fee must guarantee adequate cover for civil liability towards third parties (public liability).
-A total minimum of €10 million Public Liability cover is recommended. - 16.2.2 Public Liability cover shall be in addition to and without prejudice to any personal insurance policy held by a competitor or any other person or legal entity taking part in the event. - 16.2.3 The insurance cover must at least be in effect during the shakedown or Free Practice and the Qualifying stage and then for competitors running within the itinerary of the rally from the start of the competition element until the end of the rally or at the moment of permanent retirement or exclusion.
-Cars having retired and restarted shall not be considered to have permanently retired.
+A total minimum of €10 million Public Liability cover is recommended. - 16.2.2 Public Liability cover shall be in addition to and without prejudice to any personal insurance policy held by a competitor or any other person or legal entity taking part in the rally. - 16.2.3 The insurance cover must at least be in effect during the shakedown and then, for competitors running within the itinerary of the rally, from the start of the competition element until the end of the rally or at the moment of permanent retirement or exclusion.
+Cars having retired and re-started shall not be considered to have permanently retired.